makerdao/community/governance/polls/Ratification Poll for Modify Core Unit Budget - Sustainable Ecosystem Scaling (MIP40c3-SP31) - September 13, 2021.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*MIP40c3-SPXX modifies the Dai budget for Core Unit SES-001: Sustainable Ecosystem Scaling.
-It contains:
+*MIP40c3-SP31 modifies the Dai budget for Core Unit SES-001: Sustainable Ecosystem Scaling.
+It contains:*

-Changes against the previous version
+*Changes against the previous version
 Increase in the Total Budget Cap: the hard limit voted by Governance Breakdown of budget increase
 Permanent Team